Protection Against Minority Oppression in a New Jersey Partnership

 NJ Courts: Protectors of a Partnership During Times of Controversy

 Did you know that New Jersey Courts are often called upon to protect partnerships during periods of controversy, dispute, and conflict?
 Under NJ Law, the Courts have a wide range of powers they may use to ensure the best interests of a partnership are protected.
-The Chancery Judge is often in charge of deciding what powers to use.
+A Chancery Judge of the NJ Superior Court is often in charge of deciding what powers to use.
 The following are some of the powers available to the court:

 Appointment of a Receiver

 Arguably the broadest power available to the Courts is the power to appoint a receiver to oversee a partnership during a time of controversy.
 When a court is presented with evidence of gross and/or fraudulent mismanagement, gross abuse of trust, or a violation of a fiduciary duty by those with significant decision-making powers (such as board members, officers, directors, etc.), they often choose to appoint a receiver to oversee the company throughout the controversy.
 There are two basic types of receivers that courts may choose from to appoint: The statutory receiver and the custodial receiver.
 What type of receiver is appointed by the Courts depends on the unique situation the partnership is in.

 A statutory receiver may be appointed when one of the following exists within the partnership:

 - The partnership has been forced to suspend its business operations due to a lack of cash flow;

 - The partnership is operating at a loss, assuming the situation is one that is fraudulent and